 7. Implementation of the Information Management Standard

-Implementing the Information Management Standard for Australian Government supports the Archives to create and maintain reliable and useable information and data.
-The following steps based on the standard's principles will support effective information management at the Archives:
+Implementing the Information Management Standard for Australian Government supports the NAA to create and maintain reliable and useable information and data.
+The following steps based on the standard's principles will support effective information management at the NAA:

 - Creating necessary business information, including documenting decisions and high level meetings.

 - Enabling ongoing use and re-use of data and information by making decisions and choosing approaches that put data and information at the centre.